Everything to Know About Wedding Stationery

 2. Bellyband, Ribbon, & Ties – Oh my!

 Bellybands are often thin strips of paper or vellum that wrap around the stationery suite to keep all items secure.
 Specialty bellyband materials: glitter paper, wood grain, or custom printed paper.
 Add a touch of glamor to your suite while keeping it secure with ribbon.
 Dreamy ribbon materials: velvet, cotton gauze, lace, silk, chiffon.
 Tying up the suit in a bundle is another great way to contain the items.
-Popular tying materials: leather, twine, baker’s twine, chord.
+Popular tying materials: leather, twine, baker’s twine, cord.

 PRO TIP: Bellybands, ribbon, & ties are a great place to attach your tag.